 The study concluded that the experience of fish introduction in Al Rahad turda have a great positive impact in developing the local communities.
-It showed that all the local communities succeeded in making a change after fish introduction.In case of the fishermen community and fishing activity: the number of the fish species increased from two species to five after introducing which indicates increase the stock of the fish in Turda, also there is significant increase in the number of the fishermen, some of them practice fishing for the first time and the new fishermen are younger including children they are less educated.
+It showed that all the local communities succeeded in making a change after fish introduction.In case of the fishermen community and fishing activity: the number of the fish species increased from two species to five after introductions which indicates increase the stock of the fish in Turda, also there is significant increase in the number of the fishermen, some of them practice fishing for the first time and the new fishermen are younger including children who are less educated.
 The income generated is higher than before.
 Technically fish introduction acted to build the capacity of the fishermen through training courses and also raised their awareness to preserve their fish resources by using suitable nets.
-They also tend to organized in cooperative societies.
+They also tend to be organized in cooperative societies.
 The use of harmful fishing nets was abandoned after fish introduction.
-The fishing activity is practiced all over the year instead of summer and winter.
-The catch was sold to both finals' consumer and the market mediators after introduction.
+The fishing activity is practiced all over the year instead of wet and dry seasons.
+The catch was sold to both finals' consumer and the fish mongers after introduction.
 The daily production jump from about 20 to 30 pounds to 50 to 300 pound per day after introduction.

 Recommendations